twbs/blog/src/_posts/2021-01-19-bootstrap-icons-4.6.0.md

 - Update build-examples script so that the resulting examples zip file includes only the needed files
 - Various CI tweaks
 - Updated devDependencies

-[Head to the v4.6 docs](https://getbootstrap.com/docs/4.6/) to see the latest in action.
-The full release has been published to npm and will soon appear on jsDelivr and Rubygems.

 ## Next up